HeelMaybe/ITIS-5280-Evaluation-App/README.md

 	- Material Design as the style guideline
 	- Auth0 for authenticating
 - NodeJS **back-end**
-	- JWT Tokens for security tokens
+	- Auth0 for authenticating
 	- MongoDB as the database
+	- Twilio SMS

 ## Data Design
 The main collections in the database are the following: